antiguru/rahmen/README.md

 After this, the basic processing is finished, and the information line could be shown below the image.

-###Advanced processing
+### Advanced processing

-####Regular Expressions for the whole line
+#### Regular Expressions for the whole line

 If you add a regular expression and a replacement to the ``line_replacements`` in the configuration file, it will be applied to the complete line that is the result of the steps shown above.
 Multiple pairs of regex/replace will be apllied in the order given.

+For exmaple, this is useful when you want to globally change or remove something regardless in which tag it appears (because it can appear in several tags, or you don't remember the exact tag, ...)

-####Processing using Python code
+#### Processing using Python code

-As practice has shown the method of applying regular expressions to the whole line to be unwieldy and awkward, a more flexible alternative is to process the line using a programming language.
+As practice has shown the method of applying regular expressions to the whole line to be quickly resulting in unwieldy and awkward code, a more flexible alternative is to process the line using a programming language.
 In the configuration file it is possible to define Python code using the ``py_code`` entry.
 Be sure to enclose the code in three apostrophes, it has to be handed over unchanged.